 You will have to answer 50 out of 100 questions within the time span of one hour and 15 minutes.
 Take note that if you answer more than 50, only the first 50 will be taken into account.
 This paper carries a total of 100 marks.

-You will be asked 50 objective-type questions based on the subject of your choice.
-Each question in this paper will carry two marks, with a sum total of a 100 marks.
+Paper-II is a subject-based paper: You will be asked 50 objective-type questions based on the subject of your choice.
+Each question in this paper will carry two marks, with a sum total of 100 marks.
 There is no negative marking, so make sure you do not leave any question in the one hour and 15 minutes that you are given.

 Last minute tips before the exam:

-Stay healthy..
-A healthy body is as important as a strong mind.
+Stay healthy: A healthy body is as important as a strong mind.
 Make sure you eat well and sleep on time.
-Any imbalance in diet and sleep can effect your memory and performance during the examination.
+Any imbalance in diet and sleep can affect your memory and performance during the examination.

 Instructions to Candidate:

 1. The candidates shall have to bring black ballpoint pen to the Examination Hall.
 Candidates should use only black ballpoint pen to write particulars on the cover page of the Test Booklet, Answer Sheet and for darkening the circles of responses.
 Use of pencil or any other means is strictly prohibited.

 2. The candidates are advised not to bring any items mentioned at serial number 12(a) including bags, metallic items etc. as there may not be any arrangement for safe custody to keep these items at the examination centres.
 In case of any loss of any belongings, the candidates will themselves be responsible.